 To say I was emboldened by this image would be an understatement.
 It became the crescendo in my own feminist soundtrack, sparked by my conversation with bell months earlier.
 As a fan who grew up in front of the television with pop stars, VJs, and sitcom characters serving as my playmates, Beyonce was my No. 1 friend-in-my-head.
 On that VMAs Sunday, I watched Beyonce journey from Destiny’s Child to solo star, from Single Lady to wife and mother, from Independent Woman to feminist cultural icon.
 I cherished my relationship with Beyonce so much that I dedicated Chapter 14 of Redefining Realness to relay what Destiny’s Child and Beyonce meant to my coming-of-age and search for identity as a teenager.

 Pop culture may be dismissed as lowbrow, but to me it is the culture that matters most.
-Popular culture helped raised me.
+Popular culture helped raise me.

 Beyonce Knowles and bell hooks and Barbara Smith and Audre Lorde carried me towards claiming feminist as my own, as one garment in which I drape my body to navigate this world.
 Feminist speaks to me because those women and their work have always spoken to me, and these are women who choose to wear this label and claim it as theirs.